 - Sadr followers are Ministers of Health, of Transportation, and of Agriculture.
 Another is Minister of State for Tourism and Antiquities. - From SCIRI, the most pro-Iranian party, Adel Abd al-Mahdi, is one of two Vice Presidents.
 Bayan Jabr is Finance Minister, moving there from Minister of Interior.
-The Minister of Municipalities and Public Works is from the Badr Organization, SCIRI's militia wing. - Several officials in the new government are from other pro-Iranian Shiite organizations.
-Deputy parliament speaker Khalid al-Attiyah spent time in exile in Iran.
+The Minister of Municipalities and Public Works is from the Badr Organization, SCIRI's militia wing. - Deputy COR speaker Khalid al-Attiyah spent time in exile in Iran.
 The Minister of Civil Society Affairs is from the Islamic Action Organization, a Shiite Islamist grouping based in Karbala.
 A minister of state (no portfolio) is from Iraqi Hizbollah, which represents former Shiite guerrilla fighters against Saddam's regime based in the city of Amarah.
 The Minister of Oil (Hussein Shahristani) is an aide to Shiite leader Ayatollah Ali al-Sistani.
 The Minister of Electricity and the Minister of Labor and Social Affairs are independent UIA Shiites.